 A wood or pellet stove burns wood or pellets to heat a single room, but when centrally located, these systems can offset demand on the primary heating system.
 Modern stove design has increased output efficiency and convenience, meaning that the heat from these secondary systems can meet a significant part of a home’s heating demand.

 Pellet and wood stoves are typically fireplace inserts or free-standing models.
 Many different types are available.
-Click here for Efficiency Maine’s list of approved wood and pellet stoves.
-Click here to find out where you can buy pellets.
 If you’re interested in understanding how wood and pellet fuels compare to other fuel types, click here for Efficiency Maine’s Compare Heating Costs Calculator.

 Tips for safe and efficient wood stove, pellet stove or fireplace operation